Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/Azure-Database-for-MySQL-README.md

 ## Key concepts

-### Microsoft Entra authentication with MySQL
+### Azure AD authentication with MySQL

-Microsoft Entra authentication is a mechanism of connecting to Azure Database for MySQL using identities defined in Microsoft Entra ID.
-With Microsoft Entra authentication, you can manage database user identities and other Microsoft services in a central location, which simplifies permission management.
+Microsoft Azure Active Directory (Azure Active Directory (Azure AD)) authentication is a mechanism of connecting to Azure Database for MySQL using identities defined in Azure Active Directory (Azure AD).
+With Azure Active Directory (Azure AD) authentication, you can manage database user identities and other
+Microsoft services in a central location, which simplifies permission management.

-The following high-level diagram summarizes how authentication works using Microsoft Entra authentication with Azure Database for MySQL.
+The following high-level diagram summarizes how authentication works using Azure Active Directory (Azure AD) authentication with Azure Database for MySQL.
 The arrows indicate communication pathways.

 ![mysql-architecture.png](img/mysql-architecture.png)

-To learn more about using Microsoft Entra ID with MySQL, see Use (Microsoft Entra ID for authenticating with MySQL)[Microsoft Entra ID for authenticating with MySQL]
+To learn more about using Azure Active Directory (Azure AD) with MySQL, see Use (Azure Active Directory for authenticating with
+MySQL)[Azure Active Directory for authenticating with MySQL]

 ### Architecture